IP Reputation API: Detect VPNs, Proxies, Tor Nodes and Bots for Any IP Address

 Using an API like the Security API from whoisfreaks.com can automate this process by providing real-time identification of VPN, proxy, and other suspicious IP addresses, helping you determine their status accurately and efficiently.

-Is bulk IP lookup supported by the Security API?
+Is bulk IP lookup supported by the IP Reputation API?

-How often is the IP security data refreshed?
+How often is the IP reputation data refreshed?

 What is the number of free API credits available for new users, and are these credits rate-limited?